DeclanChidlow/vale.rocks/src/posts/atproto-ethos.md

 og_description: Out with the new and in with the old.
 pub_time: 2026-08-25
 section: Essay
-tags: ["IndieWeb/SmallWeb"]
+tags: ["IndieWeb/SmallWeb", atproto]
 standardsite_rkey: 3mtv7sztplj2p
 ---

 Web3, the 'era' of the web supposedly ushering in blockchain technologies and other such fluff, has undoubtedly been a bust.
 Perhaps not for the bank accounts of manipulators, but a bust in general.
-Blockchain has very few legitimate applications. <abbr title="Non-Fungible Token">NFT</abbr>s went down like the Hindenburg, and cryptocurrencies have remained a niche with strong ties to crime and corruption.
+Blockchain has very few legitimate applications, <abbr title="Non-Fungible Token">NFT</abbr>s went down like the Hindenburg, and cryptocurrencies have remained a niche with strong ties to crime and corruption.

 The hype-driven sham of Web3 followed Web 2.0, which did have substance.
-It had adjacent names such as the 'participative web' or the 'social web'.
-It really gained popularity as a concept in the mid-2000s alongside the establishment of proper social applications like Flickr, Facebook, Last.fm, Twitter, del.icio.us, MySpace, and Foursquare.
+With adjacent names such as the 'participative web' or the 'social web', it really gained popularity as a concept in the mid-2000s alongside the establishment of proper social applications like Flickr, Facebook, Last.fm, Twitter, del.icio.us, MySpace, and Foursquare.
 Part of the beauty of these applications was their rather open <abbr title="Application Programming Interface">API</abbr>s.
 They made the web feel so alive.
 Fetching activity from social media and displaying it on articles, people showing their location check-ins on their sites, social bookmarking, the proliferation of RSS feeds, more interactive capabilities, content discovery via tagging, and so on and so forth all became core parts of what made the web the web.

 People feeding data through [Yahoo!
 Pipes](https://en.wikipedia.org/wiki/Yahoo_Pipes) to create automations and mashups of data, [Protopipe](https://www.protopage.com) to create rich custom web dashboards, content aggregators like StumbleUpon, Digg, and Reddit linking out to web curios, and people just hacking together with the data exposed and at their disposal directly.
-The web felt alive with data flowing and platforms largely ungated.
+The web felt alive with data flowing freely and platforms largely ungated.

-Then, slowly but surely, the gardens became walled.
-Websites became platforms began to optimise obsessively for keeping people engaged.
+Then, slowly but surely, everything started to close and tighten.
+Websites became platforms and began to optimise obsessively for keeping people engaged.
 External integrations or outgoing links became hazards, threatening to reduce time-on-page.
-Access to the data through any means other than the platform's desired gateways became a threat.
+Access to data through any means other than the platform's desired gateways became a threat.
 The APIs became more restricted, then got dropped altogether.
-Integrations switched off, and the hedges surround the gardens grew thicker and taller.
+Integrations switched off, and the hedges surrounding the gardens grew thicker and taller.

 However, there remains hope for this era and ethos of the web, and the AT Protocol is what is bringing it back into vogue.